CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

-    3='Describe what toBe checks in the Jest library' 4='State the current return value of a function and the target output for a given test' 5='Implement a test case to describe the behaviour of a function' 6='Determine the line an error occurred from some test output'
+    3='Describe what toBe checks in the Jest library' 4='State the current return value of a function and the target output for a given test' 5='Implement a test case to describe the behaviour of a function'

 +++

 > 🎯 Goal: Write the a test for the case below, using Jest: